Alexander Haig: 1982 Lebanon War

+Taiwan

+Following the 1979 Joint Communiqué on the Establishment of Diplomatic Relations between the U.S. and the People's Republic of China, Haig opposed weapon sales to Taiwan, stating that China would soon be the world's "most important country."

 Resignation

 Haig caused some alarm with his suggestion that a "nuclear warning shot" in Europe might be effective in deterring the Soviet Union.
 His tenure as secretary of state was often characterized by his clashes with the defense secretary, Caspar Weinberger.
 Haig, who repeatedly had difficulty with various members of the Reagan administration during his year-and-a-half in office, decided to resign his post on 25 June 1982.
 President Reagan accepted his resignation on 5 July.
 Haig was succeeded by George P. Shultz, who was confirmed on July 16.

-1988 Republican presidential primaries
+1988 presidential campaign

 Haig ran unsuccessfully for the 1988 Republican Party presidential nomination.
 Although he enjoyed relatively high name recognition, Haig never broke out of single digits in national public opinion polls.
 He was a fierce critic of then–Vice President George H. W. Bush, often doubting Bush's leadership abilities, questioning his role in the Iran–Contra affair, and using the word "wimp" in relation to Bush in an October 1987 debate in Texas.
 Despite extensive personal campaigning and paid advertising in New Hampshire, Haig remained stuck in last place in the polls.
 After finishing with less than 1 percent of the vote in the Iowa caucuses and trailing badly in the New Hampshire primary polls, Haig withdrew his candidacy and endorsed Senator Bob Dole.
 Dole, steadily gaining on Bush after beating him handily a week earlier in the Iowa caucus, ended up losing to Bush in the New Hampshire primary by 10 percentage points.
 With his momentum regained, Bush easily won the nomination.